Mounir Majidi: Other activities

 In 2003, King Mohammed nominated Mounir Majidi president of the Cheikh Zaid foundation to handle the operations and the development of the Cheikh Zaid hospital in Rabat.
 Mounir Majidi designed and deployed a new economic model for the hospital, which led to the recovery of a financial stability and autonomy.
 From 2003 to 2012, the turnover jumped from 2,9 million euros to 24,6 million euros.

 In 2005, the King entrusted Mounir Majidi with the presidency of Maroc Cultures, the association behind the yearly Mawazine festival.
 Majidi turned the festival into an international event by bringing a new economic model for the event, which led to higher profits, all-the-while providing quality shows and gratuity for 95% of the attendees.
 Among the notorious international artists that were on the festival's stage are Whitney Houston (2008), Stevie Wonder (2009), Sting (2010), Mariah Carey (2012), Justin Timberlake (2014).

 In December 2007, Mounir Majidi is nominated as president of the Fath Union Sport of Rabat and launched a modernization program destined to become a national model for other sports teams: renovation of the infrastructures, definition of a sports politic, and valorization of the FUS brand.
 He was reelected president in March 2014.

 In 2008, King Mohammed announced the creation of the Mohammed VI soccer academy and nominated Mounir Majidi at the head of the project.
 Under his supervision, the academy opened its doors in September 2009, with brand new infrastructures entirely financed by private partners.

 Controversy

 In June 2012 Majidi was accused of multimillion-dollar corruption by French newspaper Le Monde and by Moroccan independent newspapers.
-No legal action was brought in Morocco however Majidi sued Moroccan journalist Ahmed Benchemsi, the author of the Le Monde article and the founder of TelQuel, for defamation in France.
+No legal action was brought in Morocco, but Majidi sued Moroccan journalist Ahmed Benchemsi, the author of the Le Monde article and the founder of news magazine TelQuel, for defamation in France.
 Majidi also claimed blackmail.
-On 12 June 2015 the High Court of Paris acquitted Benchemsi and no damages were awarded.
+On 12 June 2015, the High Court of Paris acquitted Benchemsi; no damages were awarded.